TokTok/spec/spec.md

 | `1`    | `uint8_t` (0x00)         |
 | `8`    | `uint64_t` random number |

+Received `NAT ping request` needs to be checked if it is from a friend.

+Check is performed by comparing the Public Key from [DHT request packet](#dht-request-packets) that given `NAT ping request` was encapsulated in with the list of Public Keys of own `friend`s.

+If `NAT ping request` is…

+-   … from own `friend`, a [`NAT ping response`](#nat-ping-response) with the same `random number` that request has should be sent back via the nodes that know the friend sending the request.
+    -   If there are no known nodes that know the `friend`, packet will be dropped.
+-   … not from own `friend`, packet will be dropped.

 #### NAT ping response

 | Length | Contents                                                         |